sourcemint/examples-js/README.md

 Tests
 -----

-Run all examples as tests from the command-line.
+Run all examples as tests from the command-line (this may take a while):

     npm install
     npm test